Albert-Z-Guo/Algorithms/README.md

 # Stanford Algorithm Specialization Assignments

 Module 1 contains:
-* Karatsuba's large number multiplication algorithm
+* Karatsuba's algorithm (for large number multiplication)
 * Inversions calculation
-* Quicksort sorting algorithm
+* Quicksort algorithm
-* Karger's graph minimum cut algorithm
+* Karger's algorithm (a randomized algorithm for computing the minimum cuts of a connected graph)

 Module 2 contains:
 * Dijkstra's algorithm (for finding shortest paths in a graph with positive only edge weights)
 * Running medians calculation
 * Two-sum calculation
-* Kosaraju's strongly connected components identification algorithm
+* Kosaraju's algorithm (for identifying strongly connected components in a graph)

 Module 3 contains:
 * Clustering algorithms